botherder/pcqf/README.md

 # Snoopdigg

-Snoopdigg is a simple tool to automate some basic steps to acquire some forensics evidence from Windows computers.
+Snoopdigg is a simple tool to automate some basic steps to acquire some evidence of compromise from Windows computers.
 Snoopdigg is normally intended for trainers, researchers, and incident responders without a particular background in information security and computer forensics.